DavidJKTofan/davidtofan.com/content/articles/cloudflare-zero-trust-sase-recommendations/index.md

 | Magic WAN                             	|                   ✅                   	|                                                                     	|         ✅        	|   	|
 | Cloudflare Network Interconnect (CNI) 	|                   ✅                   	|                                                                     	|         ✅        	|   	|

-> _This information is as of December 2024.
-Note, one can of course still use the public Internet as a form of connectivity to the closest Cloudflare data center._
+> _Updated as of December 2024.
+Public Internet remains a viable connection option to the nearest Cloudflare data center._

 ### Modus Operandi

-It is generally suggested to use a standard naming convention when building policies for users.
+At Cloudflare there are two main policy rule builders:

+- **Cloudflare Gateway**: Secure Web Gateway to inspect outbound traffic, which includes DNS, Network, and HTTP filtering, as well as Egress and Resolver Policies.
+- **Cloudflare Access**: Zero Trust Network Access (ZTNA) authentication layer solution to secure inbound traffic to your applications.

+Standardized naming conventions simplify policy management.
+This is especially relevant for Gateway.
+Additionally, be aware of the [order of enforcement](https://developers.cloudflare.com/cloudflare-one/policies/gateway/order-of-enforcement/).

+Policies should be:

-- Policy Names should be unique across the entire Cloudflare Account.
+- Unique across your Cloudflare account.
-- Policy Names should follow the same structure, to make it easier understand the purpose of it.
-- Policy Names should be descriptive, but also limited in length (max.
-100 char).
+- Structured for clarity and purpose.
+- Descriptive (limited to 100 characters).

-Policy Naming Convention model: `<Source-Name>-<CF-Component/Protocol>-<Destination-Selector>-<Purpose>`
+Policy Naming Convention model: `<Source>-<Cloudflare Component/Protocol>-<Destination>-<Purpose>`

 Examples:

 - `All-DNS-Domain-Whitelist`
+- `All-DNS-Domain-BlacklistMalware`
+- `<IdPGroup>-DNS-Domain-BlockAItools`
 - `<IdPGroup>-NET-<DestinationIPList>-SAPAccess`
 - `All-HTTP-SecurityRisks-CategoriesBlacklist`
+- `All-HTTP-Application-DoNotInspectBankApps`
+- `<IdPGroup>-HTTP-FileUpload-DoNotScan`

 ### Firewalls

-Review your current (on-prem or origin server) firewall configurations:
+Review and align current (device, on-prem or origin server) firewall configurations for Cloudflare integrations:

 - [WARP with firewall](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/deployment/firewall/)
 - [Cloudflare Tunnel with firewall](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/deploy-tunnels/tunnel-with-firewall/)
 - [Browser Isolation with firewall](https://developers.cloudflare.com/cloudflare-one/policies/browser-isolation/network-dependencies/)

+### Limitations

+Be aware and familiarize yourself with the general [account limits](https://developers.cloudflare.com/cloudflare-one/account-limits/), most of which are soft-limits, as well as any other feature-specific limitations or caveats, such as the [inspection limitations](https://developers.cloudflare.com/cloudflare-one/policies/gateway/http-policies/tls-decryption/#inspection-limitations).

 ----